Wednesday, August 31, 2016

 Summary: Canada Goldenrod (Solidago canadensis), a New World native perennial wildflower, blooms lengthily from midsummer to autumn.

-closeup of Canada goldenrod's characteristically arching plume of flowers: Robert H. Mohlenbrock/USDA Wetland Science Institute (WSI), Public Domain, via USDA NRCS PLANTS Database
+closeup of Canada goldenrod's characteristically arching plume of flowers; Robert H. Mohlenbrock/USDA Wetland Science Institute (WSI), Northeast wetland flora: Field office guide to plant species (1995): Not copyrighted and may be freely used for any purpose, via USDA NRCS PLANTS Database

 Canada goldenrod (Solidago canadensis) is a New World native perennial with late and lengthy blooming that straddles two seasons, from July to October.